500.19 - Security Compliance Training, Education, and Awareness

 Upon request of department administration, additional training may be delivered by the ITS Security team to a department, division, office, or site, and this training will be customized to topics of interest.

-4. Non-compliance with Security Awareness Training
+4. Non-Compliance with Security Awareness Training

 Upon satisfactory completion of mandatory security awareness training courses, all access will be restored.